How to Set Environment Variables in Windows 10

 Setting Environment Variables

-- Once logged in to Windows, you need to “Right Click the Corner Button” on the left side of the screen.
+- Once logged in to Windows, you need to right-click the corner button (the little Windows icon) in the lower left corner of the screen.

 - Click “System” from the Power User Task Menu displaying on screen.

-- Under “System” menu, you need to find “Advanced System Settings”.
+- Under the “System” menu, you need to find “Advanced System Settings”.

-- Click on the “Advanced System Settings” link in the left column Under “System”.
+- Click on the “Advanced System Settings” link in the left column under “System”.
+If it does not appear there, then type “advanced system settings” into the search box and hit return and it will come up.

 - Under the environment variables window, choose or highlight the “PATH” variable in the “System Variables” section shown on window.